stormpath/stormpath-laravel/docs/social_login.rst

 Test it Out
 ...........

-Now that you've plugged your Facebook credentials into Stormpath Laravel, social login should already be working!
+Now that you've plugged your LinkedIn credentials into Stormpath Laravel, social login should already be working!

 Open your laravel app in a browser, and try logging in by visiting the login page